Decay of small energy solutions in the ABCD Boussinesq model under the influence of an uneven bottom: Abstract

 \section{Abstract}

-The Boussinesq $abcd$ system is a 4-parameter set of equations posed in $\R_t\times\R_x$, originally derived by Bona, Chen and Saut as first order 2-wave approximations of the incompressible and irrotational, two dimensional water wave equations in the shallow water wave regime, in the spirit of the original Boussinesq derivation.
-Among many particular regimes, depending each of them in terms of the value of the parameters $(a,b,c,d)$ present in the equations, the \emph{generic} regime is characterized by the setting $b,d>0$ and $a,c<0$.
-If additionally $b=d$, the $abcd$ system is hamiltonian.
+The $abcd$ Boussinesq system, introduced by Bona, Chen, and Saut, describes a four-parameter $(a,b,c,d)$ family of models formulated on the time-space domain $\mathbb{R}_t \times \mathbb{R}_x$.
+It serves as a first-order two-wave approximation to the two-dimensional incompressible, irrotational water wave equations in shallow water, inspired by Boussinesq’s classical derivation.
+Within the different parameter regimes, the generic regime is described by $b,d>0$ and $a,c<0$ while the system becomes Hamiltonian when $b=d$.
 Previously, sharp local in space $H^1\times H^1$ decay properties were proved in the case of a large class of $abcd$ model under the small data assumption.
 In this paper, we generalize [C. Kwak, \emph{et. al.}, \emph{The scattering problem for Hamiltonian ABCD Boussinesq systems in the energy space}.
 J. Math.
 Pures Appl.
 (9) 127 (2019), 121--159] by considering the small data $abcd$ decay problem in the physically relevant \emph{variable bottom regime} described by M. Chen.
 The nontrivial bathymetry is represented by a smooth space-time dependent function $h=h(t,x)$, which obeys integrability in time and smallness in space.
 We prove first the existence of small global solutions in $H^1\times H^1$.
-Then, for a sharp set of dispersive $abcd$ systems (characterized only in terms of parameters $a, b$ and $c$), all $H^1\times H^1$ small solutions must decay to zero in proper subset of the light cone $|x|\leq |t|$.
+Then, for a sharp set of dispersive $abcd$ systems (characterized only in terms of parameters $a, b$ and $c$), every $H^1\times H^1$ small solution must converges to zero inside of the light cone $|x|\leq |t|$.